Watercooler Pick

 Apple TV+

 Part of the reason basketball is a way of life in the Philippines is that the sport reflects the country’s culture of resilience and hard work.
 Everywhere you travel, you’ll see basketball courts–makeshift or otherwise–at every street corner.
-People of all ages in shoes, sleepers, or even barefoot play the game passionately.
+People of all ages in shoes, slippers, or even barefoot play the game passionately.

 Apple TV+